narasimha-cimpleit/LicenseIQ/replit.md

 4. Updated all rule extraction prompts with strict "Do NOT fabricate" instructions
 5. Enhanced UI empty state to explain non-licensing contracts are normal
 6. Added schema mapping to maintain compatibility with existing data model
+7. Made product formula extraction conditional - only runs when hasRoyaltyTerms is true

 **Impact:**
 - Subcontractor agreements, service contracts, and other non-licensing documents now correctly show zero rules